jullienl/jullienl.github.io/_posts/2024-04-25-Implementing webhooks with COM.md

       ```
       Given the importance of tags in facilitating server identification, it's clear that our Make scenario must include a mechanism to process tag information found within the server resource.

-       > Toward the end of this blog, we'll demonstrate an enhanced scenario utilizing tags.
+       > Toward the end of this blog, I'll demonstrate an enhanced scenario utilizing tags.

       This process will involve converting the key-value pair structure into a human-readable text format, which might look like the following: